spuuntries/uni-robotics/internship/localization/README.md

 This is due to a multitude of things, namely cumulative error, sensor bias, etc.

 And so, Niloc proposes their solution, which-- actually let's backtrack.
-While it _is_ true that using purely game*rv data would \_not* suffice; one can do an inertial navigation (which is a 2D velocity vector that shows the direction which you're going towards) data estimation from game*rv, which \_then* can be used to do inertial localization.
+While it _is_ true that using purely game_rv data would *not* suffice; one can do an inertial navigation (which is a 2D velocity vector that shows the direction which you're going towards) data estimation from game*rv, which \_then* can be used to do inertial localization.

 This is where RoNIN comes in.
 If you're one of my mentors then you might be thinking: "wait, RoNIN?
 I thought we're just learning about Niloc?"
-Well, as it turns out, no. Unless we have inertial measurements data to input into Niloc, we cannot compute the localization purely straight from the game_rv IMU.
+Well, as it turns out, no. Unless we have inertial navigation data to input into Niloc, we cannot compute the localization purely straight from the game_rv IMU.

 ## **RoNIN**

-RoNIN estimates the inertial navigation measurement given game*rv data.
-Prior to RoNIN, there \_were* methods that can estimate the inertial measurement data, however they require precisely tuned instruments to accurately measure the inertial navigation, _or,_ a very controlled environment.
+RoNIN estimates the inertial navigation measurement given game\_rv data.
+Prior to RoNIN, there *were* methods that can estimate the inertial navigation data, however they require precisely tuned instruments to accurately measure the inertial navigation, _or,_ a very controlled environment.

 Given a `200 × 6` tensor of 200 frame game_rv measurements, RoNIN produces a 2D velocity vector at the last frame.